cjlee112/pygr/doc/rest/reference/classutil.rst

    In all other respects it simply behaves like a string.

-   We recommend that whenever you are creating objects that you might later want to save to ``worldbase``, you should use this class for storing any strings that are actually file paths.
+   We recommend that whenever you are creating objects that you might later want to save to :mod:`worldbase`, you should use this class for storing any strings that are actually file paths.

 Pickling Convenience Methods
 ----------------------------

-``worldbase`` relies on Python pickling.
+:mod:`worldbase` relies on Python pickling.
 To make it easier to provide correct pickling / unpickling methods for classes that you write, Pygr provides a standard __getstate__ and __setstate__ method: